 For this reason, we decided to keep things tightly coupled to the Raspberry Pi.
 The Raspberry Pi controls the pulse-width-modulation (PWM), via some MOSFETs, and we take advantage of the hardware PWM pins built into the Raspberry Pi for this.
 Sensors, like optical density and temperature, talk directly to the Raspberry Pi via I²C.
 All this means we can operate from a single codebase, with reduced hardware, and less surface area.

 Any power constraints on the Raspberry Pi is solved by our HAT providing an auxiliary power input:

 Like our motor system, we had a similar choice to make for our LEDs and our photodiodes.
 Do we want to use a microcontroller, or can we have the Raspberry Pi handle this?
 Using a LED driver allows us to delegate the state and brightness of the LED to a dedicated chip.
 The Raspberry Pi only needs to send state over I²C to the chip.
 And by capping each LED's current draw to a maximum of 50mA, we can safely tap into the Raspberry Pi's power rail.

 The rest of our input-outputs

 The Raspberry Pi comes with 40 GPIO (general purpose input-output) pins, some with special functions.
 For example, two of the GPIO pins are assigned to be a I²C channel.
 This is incredibly useful for transferring data between Python and chips (our temperature sensor, LED driver, and ADCs use this channel).
-We also use the GPIO's pulse-width-modulation functionality to varying the speed of off-board motors (for example, how stirring RPM is controlled).
+We also use the GPIO's PWM functionality to varying the speed of off-board motors (for example, how stirring RPM is controlled).
 Other uses of the GPIO pins include: